 Banca Monte dei Paschi di Siena is the world’s oldest operating bank, having opened back in 1624.
 As the banking stats below show, many things have changed in the lucrative banking industry ever since.
-These days, the sector’s global market capitalization stands at $5.75 trillion, and the largest banks have assets worth nearly $4 trillion.
+These days, the sector’s global market capitalization stands at $8.91 trillion.
 Being an inseparable part of our lives, banking is evolving alongside technology.
-So, rather than waiting in lines, more and more people choose to handle their accounts online or via mobile devices.
+So, rather than waiting in lines, more and more people choose to handle their accounts online or via mobile devices, especially amid the Covid-19 pandemic.

 Banking Stats (Editor’s Choice)